 After one year () the would be .

 Thus a 5.00% interest rate compounded every second is equivalent to an annually compounded rate of 5.127%.

-This rate could also be calculated directly (using ):
+The annual percentage rate could also be calculated directly from the percentage rate (using ):

 To calculate the Debt, we initialize an interest rate in Tinlake with a variable called